perfood/couch-auth/README.md

 If you are using [Cloudant](https://cloudant.com), then your databases are secure by default and all you have to do is ensure the correct permissions are specified under `userDBs.model` in your config.

+If, however, you are using regular CouchDB, you should block anonymous reads across all databases you can set `require_valid_user` to `true` under `[couch_httpd_auth]` in your CouchDB config.
-If, however, you are using regular CouchDB, then Admin Party is default and all your databases are readable and writable by the public until you implement the correct security measures.
+Note that for CouchDB versions `< 3`, Admin Party is default and all your databases are readable and writable by the public until you implement the correct security measures.
 It is your responsibility to study up on [best security practices](http://blog.mattwoodward.com/2012/03/definitive-guide-to-couchdb.html) and apply them.
-To block anonymous reads across all databases you can set `require_valid_user` to `true` under `[couch_httpd_auth]` in your CouchDB config.

 SuperLogin also allows you to specify default `_security` roles for members and admins in the `userDBs` section of your config file.
-See [`config.example.js`](https://github.com/colinskow/superlogin/blob/master/config.example.js) for details.
+See [`config.example.js`](https://github.com/sl-nx/superlogin-next/blob/master/config.example.js) for details.

 ## CouchDB Document Update Validation